Denniresanchez/Denniresanchez.github.io/about/index.md

 I consider myself an accomplished Engineer, **passionate learner**, well-versed in achieving and exceeding goals through **management and strategy development.**

-I'm looking for new opportunities to grow as a professional.
+I'm always looking for new opportunities to grow as a professional.

 <a markdown="0" href="https://www.linkedin.com/in/dennire-sanchez-202395127" class="btn">More on Dennire</a>